jherax/proxy-storage/README.md

 ### Interceptors

-The [`WebStorage`](#webstorage) class exposes the static member `interceptors` which lets you to register callback functions on the prototype methods `setItem`, `getItem`, `removeItem`, and `clear`.
+The [`WebStorage`](#webstorage) class exposes the static member `interceptors` which lets you to register callback functions upon the prototype methods `setItem`, `getItem`, `removeItem`, and `clear`.
-It is very useful when you need to take actions accessing the API methods, giving you the ability to intercept and modify the values to read/write/delete.
+It is very useful when you need to perform an action to intercept the value to read, write, or delete.

 - **`WebStorage.interceptors`**`(command, action)`: adds an interceptor to the API method.